 Date: 20 November 2024

-Speaker: Assoc Prof Ugur Tegin, Koç University (Turkey)
+Speaker: Assoc Prof Ugur Tegin, Koç University, Turkey

-Date: 18 Nov 2024
+Date: 18 November 2024

-Speaker: Prof Alina Karabchevsky, Ben-Gurion Univerity (BGU)
+Speaker: Prof Alina Karabchevsky, Ben-Gurion University (BGU)

 Title: Advancing Light-Matter Interaction with Photonic Chips